shubhamdangi/Dicegame/README.md

 # Dicegame
-A simple dice game made using html,css and javasript
+A simple dice game made using html,css and javasrcipt